giantswarm/docs/src/content/guides/creating-clusters-via-crs-on-aws/index.md

 That means, when you're creating a new cluster via [v5](https://docs.giantswarm.io/api/#operation/addClusterV5) API, what *API* service does, it uses [Cluster API](https://github.com/kubernetes-sigs/cluster-api) to create tenant Kubernetes control-plane CR and optional node pools CRs.
 The Cluster API is a Kubernetes project to bring declarative, Kubernetes-style APIs to cluster creation, configuration, and management.
 It provides optional, additive functionality on top of core Kubernetes.

-On high-level Cluster API is used two manage two types of CR kinds:
+On high-level Cluster API is used to manage two types of CR kinds:
   - Cluster
   - MachineDeployment

 ## Cluster CRs